Fuel efficiency and emissions reduction

 Focusing on fuel efficiency is a critical part of our drive to decarbonize.

 United is constantly focused on improving its fuel efficiency and aircraft performance, both through our own internal efforts and in conjunction with our suppliers and partners.
 Each new generation of aircraft has a 15-20%improvement in fuel efficiency.
 As of the end of 2020, we have nearly 300 new aircraft on order and pre-COVID, we invested more than $2 billion per year in new aircraft.
 These investments have helped us improve our fuel efficiency by 46% from 1990 to 2019.

-In 2018, United became the first North American airline to take delivery of the 787-10 Dreamliner, and is the first airline in the world to have the entire family of 787-8, 787-9 and 787-10 Dreamliners in its fleet.
-Eighteen feet longer than the 787-9, the 787-10 can carry more passengers and more cargo than its predecessors.
-Flying up to 6,430 nautical miles, the 787-10 uses 20 percent less fuel than older generation airplanes, making it superior when it comes to fuel efficiency.
+Launching 18 new aircraft types in its history, United has consistently led the industry in introducing the latest aircraft technology to its fleet.
+In 2018, United became the first North American airline to take delivery of the 787-10 Dreamliner, and the first airline in the world to have the entire family of 787-8, 787-9, and 787-10 Dreamliners in our fleet.
+Flying up to 6,430 nautical miles, the 787-10 uses 20%less fuel than older generation airplanes, making it superior when it comes to fuel efficiency.

 Recent stories about fuel efficiency and emissions reduction

 Mahalo, 747: United Airlines Announces Final Boeing 747 Flight (September 18, 2017)